Thank you for visiting the HONG KONG HP Store

 As we close out our list with some of the more iconic dungeon crawlers, what could be more appropriate than ending with Blizzard’s beloved Diablo 3?
 It’s a classic and a bestseller by just about any definition, with a continuous stream of fan content and ongoing patch support from Blizzard.

 The game opens with your familiar guide Deckard Cain and his niece Leah investigating Tristram Cathedral as they search for evidence of an ancient prophecy.
 Players jump in as the Nephalem, choosing between 7 different character classes each with its distinct mix of features and abilities.

 Diablo 3 may be one of the oldest titles on our list, but its staying power is undeniable.
 With the Reaper of Souls expansion to explore and Blizzard tentatively planning a sequel, there’s plenty more to uncover in Diablo 3.

-Fans of the dungeon crawler have plenty of classics to fall back on, but there are so many more options out there today.
-There are plenty of new games to explore and tons more to look forward to throughout 2021.
+Fans of the top dungeon crawler games have plenty of classics to fall back on, but there are so many more options out there today.
+There are plenty of new games to explore and tons more to look forward to throughout 2022.
 With more and more competition for players' attention, next year’s list of the best dungeon crawlers may very well look completely different.

 Monday to Friday 9:30am to 6:00pm